 I went to medical school at Wayne State University, where I also did an internship in family medicine.
 Afterwards, I joined the Public Health Service and provided primary care in a rural clinic in South Carolina.
 It was at that time that I became interested in preventive medicine.
 I moved to Baltimore, Maryland, to complete a residency in General Preventive Medicine at the Johns Hopkins Bloomberg School of Public Health and became board-certified in 1987.
 Upon completion of my training, I worked at St. Luke Health Center, a multidisciplinary health center, in Baltimore.

 After moving to Ann Arbor, I opened my private practice, offering preventive medicine services and counseling for adults.
 I have also trained as a sexuality counselor in the University of Michigan Sexual Health Certificate Program and am a certified sexuality counselor.
+In addition, I am co-facilitating Living Well with Illness workshops for people dealing with the challenges of chronic illness.

 I have co-authored a book, The Wholeness Handbook: Care of Body, Mind, and Spirit for Optimal Health, and have authored and co-authored scientific and general-interest articles.